rolfschr/GSWL-book/README.md

 *Getting Started With Ledger* is an introductory book for the excellent command line accounting tool [Ledger](http://ledger-cli.org/).

+The book covers:

+* The basics of (double entry) accounting.
+* Installing & running basic Ledger.
+* Setting up a fully automatic environment for production use.
+* Integrating external data (CSV from banks etc.) into the journal.
+* Generating the usual reports about one's financial situation automatically.
+* Advanced topics like automated transactions (briefly).

 ## Get the book

 Go the the [Releases](https://github.com/rolfschr/GSWL-book/releases) page and download the PDF file.